Once you've decided which credit card is best suited for your circumstances, the next step is to find a convenient and effective way to apply for it.

 They want to know the risk involved with lending you money.

 This credit check helps them determine your creditworthiness, and how much credit to make available to you accordingly.

-That includes your mortgage, personal loans, other cards, and car payments.
-This helps them assess your ability to make monthly payments.
+This helps it to assess your ability to make monthly payments.

 If your debt-to-income ratio is unfavourable, or you have a poor credit history, you may not be successful in your application.

-Or you might, but with less favourable terms, such as a higher interest rate.
+Or you might be offered a credit card, but with less favourable terms, such as a higher interest rate.

-- Compare the interest rates as well as any terms and conditions, checking that it offers what you want (eg cashback payments or a low introductory rate).
+Compare the interest rates as well as any terms and conditions, checking that it offers what you want (e.g. cashback payments, long 0% interest deals or a low introductory rate).

 Select the card you want... and then apply!